-What is an encoder?
+What are encoders?
 An encoder (for industrial controls) is a special sensor that captures position information and relays that data to other devices.
 The position information can be read in many ways (optically, magnetically, capacitively, etc.).
 There are two basic geometries for encoders: linear and rotary.
-A linear encoder typically consists of a scale ...
+A linear encoder typically consists of a scale (a ...
 Read More

 The Midwest Propulsion Group is a jet engine club dedicated to increasing the engineering knowledge and experience base of students by providing real-world engineering tasks related to gas turbine restoration and performance analysis, as well as finding vehicular applications for such engines.